idotnetdev/NPager/README.md

 - Made on Bootstrap.

 ###How does it work ?
-- Install, Place it in your markup and that is.
+- Install, Place it in your markup and thats it.
 - There needs to be a \<controls> element inside the \<pages> element inside \<system.web> inside \<configuration>.
 Because Nuget installation automatically inserts the necessary Web.Config settings to register the pager control.
 ```XML
 <system.web>